T-Lak/N-Queens-Solver/README.md

 - NumPy

 ## Future Improvements
-- ⚙️ Fine-tuning Min-Conflicts probability for optimal performance.
+- ⚙️ Fine-tuning Parameters - experiment with adaptive selection/mutation rates.
 - 🔄 Exploring alternative selection and mutation strategies.
 - 📌 Applying the approach to other combinatorial optimization problems.